Mahm0udbakir/mahmoudbakir_week2_widgetcatalog/README.md

 Welcome to Flutter Widget Catalog!
 This app showcases a curated catalog of Flutter widgets with focused, runnable demos for both Material and Cupertino design systems, plus core/base widgets.
 It’s designed as a learning reference to explore widget usage, properties, accessibility, and animations in a clean, browsable format.

+Learning process and scope:
+- This repository is a hands-on learning track covering Flutter’s default widgets, page-by-page.
+- Each page introduces one widget with a minimal, self-contained example, notes, and small variations.
+- Categories include Design Systems (Material/Cupertino) and Base Widgets (Semantics, Animation, Basic Widgets, etc.).
+- The `PageView` navigation lets you move sequentially through the catalog like a course, reinforcing concepts as you go.
+- The goal is a full, practical tour of Flutter’s built-in widget toolbox—by reading, running, and tweaking real examples.

 ## Table of Contents

 - [Installation](#installation)